 But if you're in the double digits at that point, and you're looking at a 10-20 million EBITDA business, that could create a new vertical arguably to me.
 And that creates a whole new level of value, depending on the end market and the customers, but both are important at this stage.

 There are a few different parts that are important to PE firms.
-You have your economic and financial variables, making sure that the business is healthy and growing and the EBITDA margins aren't decreasing the value of the portfolio company.
+You have your economic and financial variables.
+PE firms ensure the potential portfolio company is thriving and growing with healthy EBITDA margins.

 And then you have your cultural fit.
-Make sure that there's cultural fit, because if you don't have cultural fit, at the end of the day, companies aren't going to work together well.
+Make sure that there's cultural fit, because cultural mismatches can hinder negotiations and post-acquisition integration.
 And I've seen deals blow up and not get across the line purely because of cultural reasons.
 And I've seen deals post close blow up because of cultural reasons.

 I don't know if people are always taking it and giving the consideration that it needs.
 Sometimes you do a deal because you want to just get a deal done.
-But unless you're looking to change management and wipe the slate clean, having cultural fit is important.
+But cultural alignment deserves proper consideration unless there's a plan to change management and overhaul the corporate culture.

 Bad cultural fit